FrankMartinuz/2020_5BI_team1_Liboni/docs/Memo_of_understanding.md

   All services provided under this MOU shall be highlighted in this section, including but not limited to:

-  - Description of the information system architecture;

-  - Description of communication links;

-  - Description of system specific algorithms to be implemented;

-  - Advanced notification of any planned system modifications, including client modifications;

-  - Testing that will be done internally at both ends of the interface;

-  - Support and resource required by both the FCC and the management agency;

-  - System availability schedule (e.g., 24/7, 8/5, etc.);

-  - System reliability plans;

-  - System security (e.g., data being transmitted across the system will be encrypted at "x" bit, etc.);

-  - Data/system backed-up schedule;

-  - Contingency and Disaster Recovery plans will adequately document system/data recovery efforts;

-  - System security plan(s), if applicable;

-  - Systems risk analysis, computer security certification and accreditation, and security test and evaluation overview, if applicable.
-**Roba Nostra**
   - Provide all the document about the architecture of the software;

   - Description of the chat protocol;